 Verification is often a matter of security and legitimacy.
 The bank sending your money (or is sending it to you on someone else’s behalf) needs proof that you are indeed who you say you are.
 This often means they require evidence of your identity with evidence such as a valid passport, a bill in your name, and/or even your address history.

 Banks may ask for this information when you open your account and – once active – will set up a verification process.
-Nowadays, this process usually arises in the form of a verification code sent to your phone or that you must memorize, which you will need to provide when making a bank transfer.
+Nowadays, this process usually arises in the form of a verification code sent to your phone, a number obtained from an authenticator app, or one that you must memorize, which you will need to provide when making a bank transfer.

 However annoying it may be to go through verification, especially if you do not have time or cannot remember the necessary numbers, it is worth following security checks to ensure your account – and money – don’t fall into the wrong hands.